 As with all software-based inventions, obtaining a patent on blockchain technology can be a tricky proposition.
 This type of patent prosecution requires an attorney with deep technical knowledge, expert drafting skills, and considerable experience handling § 101 rejections before a wide range of examiners at the USPTO.
 Fish brings together an elite team of attorneys who possess each of these characteristics and more, imbuing our software patent practice with the winning combination of legal knowledge, technical skill, and USPTO experience necessary to safeguard our clients’ most valuable assets.
 For more information about blockchain patents and our industry-leading software patent practice, contact your Fish attorney or email us at [email protected].

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Frank Gerratana is a Principal in the Boston office of Fish & Richardson.
-His practice focuses on helping inventors obtain patents in cutting-edge electrical and computer technologies such as smartphones, “Big Data,” medical devices, computer security, and cryptocurrency &...
+Frank Gerratana is a principal in the Boston office of Fish & Richardson P.C.
+His practice focuses on helping inventors obtain patents in cutting-edge electrical and computer technologies such as smartphones, big data, medical devices, computer security, and cryptocurrency and...